paldhous/ucb/2016/dataviz/md_raw/class7.md

 ### The data we will use today

 Download the data for this session from [here](data/week7.zip), unzip the folder and place it on your desktop.
-It contains the following files, used in reporting [this story](https://www.newscientist.com/article/dn18806-revealed-pfizers-payments-to-censured-doctors/), which revealed that some of the doctors paid as "experts" by Pfizer had troubling disciplinary records:
+It contains the following files, used in reporting [this story](https://www.newscientist.com/article/dn18806-revealed-pfizers-payments-to-censured-doctors/), which revealed that some of the doctors paid as "experts" by the drug company Pfizer had troubling disciplinary records:

-- `pfizer.csv` Payments made by the drug company Pfizer to doctors across the United States in the xecond half on 2009.
+- `pfizer.csv` Payments made by Pfizer to doctors across the United States in the second half on 2009.
 Contains the following variables:
  - `org_indiv` Full name of the doctor, or their organization.
  - `first_plus` Doctor's first and middle names.
  - `first_name` `last_name`.
 First and last names.